Deepak7019/car_price_prediction/README.md

 - Company-the name of car

 ## Installation
-step 1- data clearing
+-step 1- data clearing
 !pip install pandas
 # problem in data
---unnamed is unused columns so have to remove
+-unnamed is unused columns so have to remove
---ower have more null values so have to remove
+-ower have more null values so have to remove
---the price as rupee symbol and its object need remove symbol convert into int
----in price its contains columns  "ask price" this could remove --kms_driven is  object and km content in values so need remove km and convert object into int
----name columns is complex
+-the price as rupee symbol and its object need remove symbol convert into int -in price its contains columns  "ask price" this could remove -kms_driven is  object and km content in values so need remove km and convert object into int -name columns is complex
-----in fuel there same indication of petrol so gap should remove clearing data by using the pandas
+-in fuel there same indication of petrol so gap should remove -clearing data by using the pandas

-step 2- data ananlyics
+-step 2- data ananlyics
-!pip install matplotlib.pyplot
+-!pip install matplotlib.pyplot
-!pip install seaborn
+-!pip install seaborn
-this libray are using for ananlying the data and detecting the outlayer
+-this libray are using for ananlying the data and detecting the outlayer

-step 3- feature engineering
+-step 3- feature engineering
-pip install scikit-learns--------this will help in feature engineering and building models from sklearn.model_selection import train_test_split--used for spliting the data into test and train from sklearn.preprocessing import OneHotEncoder --- this used to convert the catagorial values into the number from sklearn.preprocessing import StandardScaler--this is uesd for standandazation of large values into btw 0 to 1 from sklearn.preprocessing import OrdinalEncoder--this to label the data from sklearn.compose import make_column_transformer---to transformcolumns into numbers from sklearn.pipeline import make_pipeline--its the path from tranform  columns the data for modeling
+-pip install scikit-learns--------this will help in feature engineering and building models -from sklearn.model_selection import train_test_split--used for spliting the data into test and train -from sklearn.preprocessing import OneHotEncoder --- this used to convert the catagorial values into the number -from sklearn.preprocessing import StandardScaler--this is uesd for standandazation of large values into btw 0 to 1 -from sklearn.preprocessing import OrdinalEncoder--this to label the data -from sklearn.compose import make_column_transformer---to transformcolumns into numbers -from sklearn.pipeline import make_pipeline--its the path from tranform  columns the data for modeling